mayalevy/CENA/README.md

 import igraph # making sure the pakcage igraph is installed correctly import leidenalg # making sure the pakcage leidenalg is installed correctly
 ```
 If python is not recognized, make sure you have added the python path to the evnironment path variable (PATH).
-If one of the modules is not recognize please make sure that their installation succeed and was done on the current python.
+If one of the modules is not recognize please repeat their installation and make sure to do so in the desired version of python.
 #### R and python are working fine together
 Please open R console and type the following R commands:
 ```